'Hardest day' - New York's Cuomo sees virus slowing despite record death toll

 "The curve continues to rise, but now it is slower," he told a news briefing.
 In another glimmer of good news, the U.S. surgeon general, Jerome Adams, said on Tuesday the pandemic may end up killing fewer Americans than the range of 100,000 to 240,000 projected earlier by the U.S. Centers for Disease Control and Prevention.

-REOPEN ECONOMY Public health steps to curb the pandemic have hammered the U.S. economy, with many businesses closing or scaling back while unemployment soars.
+REOPEN ECONOMY The steps to curb the pandemic have hammered the U.S. economy, closing many businesses while unemployment soars.

 Trump reiterated at a White House briefing he wanted to reopen the U.S. economy soon.
 "We want to get it open soon, that's why I think maybe we're getting to the very top of the curve," Trump said.